gr2m/github-project/README.md

       </td>
       <td>

 **Required**.
-A map of internal names for fields to the column names.
+A map of internal names for fields to the column names or field option objects.
 The `title` key will always be set to `"Title"` and `status` to `"Status"` to account for the built-in fields.
 The other built-in columns `Assignees`, `Labels`, `Linked Pull Requests`, `Milestone`, `Repository`, and `Reviewers` cannot be set through the project and are not considered fields.
 You have to set them on the issue or pull request, and you can access them by `item.content.assignees`, `item.content.labels` etc (for both issues and pull requests).

+A field option object must include a `name` key and can include an `optional` key.

+When `optional` is `false` or omitted, an error will be thrown if the field is not found in the project.
+When `optional` is `true`, the error will be replaced by an `info` log via the [Octokit Logger](https://octokit.github.io/rest.js/v18#logging).

 </td>
     </tr>